kestra-io/docs/content/blogs/2023-11-27-yaml-crashcourse.md

 First, ensure **consistent indentation**.
 Remember that **two spaces** are used for indentation rather than tabs.

 Next, use **comments** sparingly.
 Comments can clarify the purpose of various sections or tasks, but when they are overused, the flow may become less readable.
 Consider using the `description` property to add a markdown description to your Kestra flows, tasks or triggers.
-This is a better alternative to comments because it allows **multi-line markdown strings** which are **rendered in the UI**.
+This is a better alternative to comments because it allows **multi-line markdown strings**, which are **rendered in the UI**.

 Finally, **validate YAML syntax** before using it in production.
 This will help you catch syntax errors and avoid runtime issues.
 Kestra ⚡️ **automatically performs syntax validation** ⚡️ when you use the built-in editor or Kestra's VS Code extension.
 Kestra **highlights syntax errors** live as you type, and displays **warnings** when using deprecated properties.